zxh0916/super_planner/README.md

 ros2 launch mission_planner click_demo.launch.py
 ```

+### Real-world deployment

+A detailed guide for deploying SUPER on real-world hardware will be available soon.
+In the meantime, you can refer to [issue #5](#5) for some helpful hints.

 ## 2.4 Use Your Own Map

 SUPER allows users to load their own **.pcd** maps as simulation environments.
 To do so: